Introduction

 What dietary supplements are recommended for healing?

-The recommended dietary supplements for healing include collagen, hyaluronic acid, vitamin C, and omega 3-6-9.
+The dietary supplements recommended for healing include collagen, hyaluronic acid, vitamin C, and omega 3-6-9.
 These ingredients support tissue regeneration and help reduce redness and inflammation.

 What is the role of nutrition in healing?

-Nutrition plays a crucial role in healing by providing the essential nutrients needed to repair damaged tissues.
+Nutrition plays a crucial role in healing by providing the essential nutrients to repair damaged tissues.
 A balanced diet rich in proteins, vitamins, and minerals is essential for optimal healing.

 How to incorporate dietary supplements into a skincare routine?